F L O R E N C E B U C H A N A N

 In 2005, Florence followed her passion for cinematic storytelling and co-directed her first short film with her copywriter partner.
 It’s a New York City romance called Shepherds, which was shot on 35mm and screened at film festivals from coast to coast.

 Since then Florence has made short docs about creative people (Michelle, Dan Lawson, Burt Manning, Jane Newman, Swami Vivekananda), adoptive mothers as well as kids who survived 9/11, Right There, A Short Film About Tolerance – featuring optimistic NYC teenagers.
-It is now in the permanent collection of National September 11 Memorial Museum.
-Right There screened at multiple international film festivals, including Mill Valley, Sonoma and Richmond, where it won Best Documentary Short.
+It is in the permanent collection of National September 11 Memorial Museum.
+Right There screened at multiple international film festivals, including Mill Valley, Sonoma and Richmond, where it won Best Documentary Short in 2013.

-Florence serves on the board of directors of Unite for Health Foundation, a nonprofit in Cameroon specializing in providing maternal and child healthcare from its micro-clinics in underserved communities.
+Florence is the board chair of Unite for Health Foundation, a nonprofit in Cameroon specializing in providing maternal and child healthcare from its micro-clinics in underserved communities.
 Under COVID-19 lockdown, Florence immersed herself in rebranding the organization, happy to be helping healthcare workers in her own way.

-Florence is also on the board of 3 Generations, a nonprofit that makes films and videos about human rights issues, working at the intersection of independent film and social justice advocacy.
+Florence is on the board of directors of 3 Generations, a nonprofit that makes films and videos about human rights issues, working at the intersection of independent film and social justice advocacy.
 She advises the organization strategically and creatively.

 Florence freelances with startups, brands, pharmaceuticals, nonprofits and filmmakers.
 She has also written a feature screenplay set in World War II.
 She has two children and lives with her boyfriend and no pets in lower Manhattan.